lescobedop/lescobedop.github.io/_pages/about.md

 Outside of work, I channel my competitive spirit into strength training, powerlifting, and Brazilian jiu-jitsu, where I’ve proudly earned two gold medals as an active competitor.
 I believe in the discipline of continuous improvement, whether in the gym, on the mat, or in business.

 If you see something here that resonates, or if you think I can help you in any way, please don’t hesitate to reach out.

-📩 Reach me at contact@luchoescobedo.com

 Let’s create something extraordinary together!